psf/request-for/2020-pip/RFP.md

 ## How do I submit a proposal?

-Proposals should be submitted as [Portable Document Format (PDF)](https://en.wikipedia.org/wiki/PDF) files via email to [ewdurbin@pyfound.org](mailto:ewdurbin@pyfound.org).
+Proposals should be submitted as [Portable Document Format (PDF)](https://en.wikipedia.org/wiki/PDF) files via email to [Sumana Harihareswara \<sumanah@pypi.org\>](mailto:sumanah@pypi.org), contract project manager working with the Python Software Foundation.
 Please begin your subject line with "RfP Q1-2020".

 Proposals must be submitted before the end of the day **November 22, 2019 [AoE](https://www.timeanddate.com/time/zones/aoe)** (2019-11-22T12:00:00Z).